konflux-ci/build-definitions/README.md

 When a task update changes the interface (e.g., change of parameters, workspaces or results names), a new version of the task should be created.
 The folder with the new version must contain `MIGRATION.md` with instructions on how to update the current pipeline file in user's `.tekton` folder.

 Adding a new parameter with a default value does not require a task version increase.

-Task version increase must be approved by the Project Manager.

 ## Local development
 Tasks can have a TA (Trusted Artifact) version.